Sam-Freitas/python_to_GRBL/README.md

-# Controlling GRBL/CNC/gcode machines with python
+# Controlling GRBL/CNC/gcode machines with python or MATLAB

 This simple implementation is an example of how to contol CNC machines running GRBL with python